akashprak/SocialNetworkAds/README.md

 ### Social Network Ads - Performance Prediction
 ## Project Overview
 The project implements __Decision tree__,  __bagging__ and __boosting__ models to predict whether a user purchases a product after viewing its social network Ad.
 MLflow is used to handle the machine learning workflow.
-Options for python command line interface is provided to select which model to train.
+Options for python command line interface is provided to select which model to train and providing its hyperparameters.

 ## Dataset Information
 ### columns